 Fortunately, fire ants don’t usually invade houses, so that’s one less thing to worry about.

-This method, combined with the Ant Spray below, is what’s worked best for me.
+This method, combined with the Ant Spray Recipe below, is what has worked best for me.
 The Borax/sugar water serves as ant bait that the scout ants take back to the colony, then the Borax does its work.

 When a forager goes out and discovers food, it marks the path from the food to the nest using a pheromone trail.
 Other ants, who smell with their antennae, then follow the path.
-Certain botanical scents help erase these scent trails so that the ants can’t return to food sources – here are a few of the most effective ones:
+Certain botanical scents, which are rich in essential oils, help erase ant trails so that the ants can’t return to food sources.

 Peppermint Essential Oil